dskretta/dskretta/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-Python projects to apply it better to infosec!
+Python projects for infosec!
 - 🌱 I’m currently learning ... for the US Cyber Games Pipeline Program
 - 👯 I’m looking to collaborate on ...
 PoC's of exploits to learn and practice
 - 💬 Ask me about ...
 Participating in almost 2 dozen CTF competitions!